LCRoysterproject/oys_transect_bb_report/README.md

 # oys_transect_bb_report
-The `oys_transect_bb_report` consists of scripts and data used for transect reporting.
+ This is `oys_transect_bb_report` repository.
+This repository contains the code, data, and documents of the transect report.